Perform a Load-Flow Analysis Using Simscape Electrical

 You can use the data to determine ideal operating conditions or estimate the response of your system to hypothetical situations.
 For example, if you know the active and reactive power in each transmission line, you can determine if the remaining lines can handle the extra load that occurs when one or more transmission lines go offline.

 You can also use the data to calculate transmission line or system losses and examine the overall voltage profile of the network.
-Investigating these attributes can help you determine if the system needs reactive compensation to overcome low voltage levels.
+Investigating these attributes can help you determine if the system needs reactive power compensation to overcome low voltage levels.

 To determine the steady-state load-flow solution for a three-phase network using Simscape Electrical, your model must be: